The Tyranny of Merit (review)

 A major reason why higher education (and the accompanying stress, rankings, etc.) is such a big deal is because of the gap in earnings between high school graduates and college graduates.
 This forms a basic level of inequality.
 On top of that, the CEO-to-worker pay gap is substantial and widening.
 Wages have stagnated despite increases in productivity in the past few decades, and the rich have gotten richer.
 Vast inequality is a clear source of discontent.

 This leads to politicians who talk about renewing the dignity of work.
 Conservatives support achieving this by cutting welfare and reducing taxes for rich corporations; Trump once supported the latter by saying his goal was "for every American to know the dignity of work, the pride of a paycheck."
-But this would make inequality worse.
-So liberals push the opposite: they want to raise the minimum wage and increase the availability of health care and child care.
+But it seems this would exacerbate inequality, so liberals push for the opposite: they want to raise the minimum wage and increase the availability of things like health care and child care.
 Unfortunately, Sandel says these are acts of "distributive justice," which isn't exactly what voters want; he claims they also want "contributive justice."
-Instead of focusing on how we should compensate the less fortunate (which we've largely failed to do anyway), we should shift our attention away from people's role as consumers towards our role as producers.
+Instead of focusing on how we should compensate the less fortunate (which we've largely failed to do anyway), we should shift our attention away from people's role as consumers towards their role as producers.

 Sandel illustrates how we can weaken the equivalence of income and moral value via two approaches: a conservative one and a progressive one.
 Oren Cass, a policy advisor to Mitt Romney, argues that Republicans should focus on enabling workers to find jobs that help them support strong families and communities, which is more important than economic growth if our goal is to create a good society.
-Cass proposes ideas like wage subsidies ("hardly standard Republican fare," as Sandel points out), boosting the manufacturing and mining industries by scaling back environmental regulations (there we go), and restricting trade, immigration, and outsourcing.
-I doubt Sandel considers himself conservative, but he applauds Cass's effort to help the less fortunate and improve social cohesion possibly at the cost of maximizing GDP.
+Cass proposes ideas like wage subsidies ("hardly standard Republican fare," as Sandel points out), boosting the manufacturing and mining industries by scaling back environmental regulations (that's more standard), and restricting trade, immigration, and outsourcing.
+I doubt Sandel considers himself conservative, but he applauds Cass's efforts to help the less fortunate and improve social cohesion possibly at the cost of maximizing GDP.

 The Wall Street fiction that certain financial executives were preternaturally gifted supermen who deserved every penny of their staggering paychecks and bonuses was firmly ingrained in Treasury's psyche.
 No matter that the financial crisis had demonstrated just how unremarkable the work of those executives had turned out to be, that belief system endured at Treasury across administrations.